Houston Tugboat & Barge Accident Attorneys

 2020 Barge Explosion in the Corpus Christi Ship Channel

 Early in the morning on August 21, 2020, a dredging vessel owned by Orion Marine Group struck a submerged pipeline in the Corpus Christi Ship Channel.
-The resulting explosion and fire sunk the dredge and spread to a nearby grain elevator, injuring eight workers.
+The resulting explosion and fire sank the dredge and spread to a nearby grain elevator, injuring eight workers.
 Another four crew members were reported missing; two of their bodies were found the following day, after which point the Coast Guard suspended rescue efforts.
-The final two workers’ bodies were found when a portion of the dredging vessel, the Waymon L Boyd, was recovered from the middle of the ship channel.
+The final two workers’ bodies were discovered when a portion of the dredging vessel, the Waymon L Boyd, was recovered from the middle of the ship channel.

 2019 Barge Accident in Houston Ship Channel